cerner/terra-core/packages/terra-table-cell-grid/docs/guides/MultiSelectTable.md

-# Terra TableCellGrid - Implementing a Multi Select Table
+# Terra TableCellGrid - Implementing a Multi Select TableCellGrid

 The terra-flex-table implementation requires controlled state if selections are required.
 As a result selections are applied at child row generation from HOC state.
 The following guide show you how to implement that state within a multiple row selection variant of table, as well as implement the additional narrowing requirements of a max selection for rows.